FOUNDATIONSTATUTES

 § 2 Purpose of the Foundation

-(1) The ProKids Foundation aims to promote child and youth welfare and charitable purposes.
-In this context, the Foundation aims to promote the general well-being of children from all social classes, especially children from socially disadvantaged families.
-The ProKids Foundation aims to help them to become healthy, humane, well-qualified adults who will perform tasks appropriate to their individual talents for the benefit of the human community.
+(1) The ProKids Foundation promotes child and youth welfare and charitable causes.
+Within this framework, the Foundation aims to promote the general well-being of children of all social classes, especially those from socially disadvantaged families.
+The ProKids Foundation aims to contribute to their development into healthy, well-rounded, and well-qualified adults who will fulfill tasks appropriate to their individual talents for the benefit of the human community.

 (2) The purpose of the Foundation is achieved in particular by